Front Yoga Basics

 The Front offers yoga classes for both members and day guests.
 New members, as well as drop-ins, are always welcome.
 Yoga at The Front is an excellent choice for anyone from a beginner to a long-term yoga practitioner.

 All classes are held in our wood-floored studio.
 Participants have full access to our locker rooms, showers, and to our weight and aerobic equipment.

 Beginning classes require no previous experience; all fitness levels are welcome.
 Students are encouraged to come on an empty stomach, hydrated, and with an open heart and mind.
 Please arrive at least 5 minutes before class is scheduled to begin.

 Your first class is free.
-If you've never attended a yoga class at The Front, it's on us.
+If you haven't ever attended a yoga class at The Front, it's on us.
 When you arrive, just let the front desk staff know it's your first time!

 Also, Front memberships include unlimited yoga classes!
 Interested?
 Learn more about membership rates and perks here.